 Which locations and services have been suspended?

-For the health and safety of our patients and caregivers, certain locations and services have been temporarily suspended.
+For the health and safety of our patients and caregivers, certain locations and services have been temporarily suspended or reduced.
 Find more information on COVID-19 location and service updates here.

 What can I do to help?

 Many of our Central Indiana neighbors have reached out asking how they can help at this time.
 If you would like to offer support, we encourage you to consider the following options:

 - Make a financial donation.
 Gifts made in response to COVID-19 can help:

 - support patients in financial needs,

 - provide take-home meal kits and temporary quarantine housing support for Community caregivers

 - or offer financial assistance for Community caregivers facing sudden and severe hardship.

 - Give personal protective equipment (PPE), including masks, face shields, hair covers, gloves, gowns, aprons and more.